Affine su(2) fusion rules from gerbe 2-isomorphisms: Introduction

 This paper is organised as follows: In Sections \ref{sec:basgerb} and \ref{sec:triv}, we review the construction of the gerbe $\,\cG\,$ and of the 1-isomorphisms trivialising $\,\cG\,$ upon restriction to conjugacy classes, following \cite{Gawedzki:2002se}.
 Our first new result is the explicit construction of the 1-isomorphism $\,\cM\,$ restricted to $\,\Tlmn$ in Section \ref{sec:el-mult};\ previously, only the existence of $\,\cM\,$ had been proved.
 In Section \ref{sec:fusmorph}, we analyse when $\,\filmn\,$ exists and prove Theorem \ref{thm:V=V}.

-{\bf Acknowledgements:} We should like to thank J.~Fuchs, K.~Gaw{\c{e}}dzki and C.~Schweigert for discussions and sustained interest in our work.
+{\bf Acknowledgements:} We thank J.~Fuchs, K.~Gaw{\c{e}}dzki and C.~Schweigert for discussions and sustained interest in our work.
 This research was partially supported by the EPSRC First Grant EP/E005047/1 and the STFC Rolling Grant ST/G000395/1.